Hurcules - 9 year-old male Boxer

-Hurcules is a 9 year-old male Boxer that presented to Southeast Veterinary Neurology for evaluation of difficulty walking in all four legs.
+Hurcules is a nine year-old male Boxer that presented to Southeast Veterinary Neurology (SEVN) for evaluation of difficulty walking in all four legs.
 His symptoms were subtle at first, however he slowly progressed to having episodes of collapse in which he could not walk.
 He was evaluated by his primary veterinarian and a neurological problem was suspsected.
-Prednisone was prescribed which helped him regain the ability to walk, and he was referred to Southeast Veterinary Neurology for further evaluation.
+Prednisone was prescribed which helped him regain the ability to walk, and he was referred to SEVN for further evaluation.

 Hurcules is able to walk, but is weak in all four legs.
 The front limbs are worse than the rear limbs and the left side is more affected than the right.
 Notice how he is long-strided and ‘floaty’ in the front limbs, especially the left side.
 When he turns, he crosses over the front limbs.
 He knuckles over in the front limbs.
 He is alert and the nerves around his head (cranial nerves) are normal.
 These are hallmarks of a problem in the spinal cord of the neck.

 Possible causes include a slipped disk, malformation, cancer, meningitis or other less likely cause.
 Blood tests and X-rays were normal.
-A high-field MRI of Hurcules’ cervical spine was recommended.
+High-field magnetic resonance imaging (MRI) of Hurcules’ cervical spine was recommended.

 A surgical approach to the cervical spine was performed and a left-sided hemilaminectomy was performed at C2-3.
 The mass was gently removed.

 Hurcules did remarkably well after surgery.
-The type of tumor is called a meningioma, which tend to be slow-growing tumors.
+The type of tumor is called a meningioma, which tend to be slow-growing.